browserengineering/book/book/scripts.md

 `print` function with that argument.

-We actually want a `console.log` function, not a `call_python` function, so we need define a `console` object and then give it a `log` property.
+We actually want a `console.log` function, not a `call_python` function, so we need to define a `console` object and then give it a `log` property.
 We do that *in JavaScript*, with code like this:

 ``` {.javascript}